thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/attributable_dimension.md

 ---
-title: [Change the Attribution Dimension setting of a column]
+title: [Change the Attribution Dimension]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "The **Attribution Dimension** setting applies only to tables that are related through a chasm trap.
+If your schema does not include these, you can ignore this setting."
 sidebar: mydoc_sidebar
 ---
-The **Attribution Dimension** setting applies only to tables that are related through a chasm trap.
-If your schema does not include these, you can ignore this setting.

 The **Attribution Dimension** setting only applies to tables that join over a [Chasm Trap](../loading/chasm_trap.html#).
 By default, the attribution dimension setting will be set to **Yes**, but you can override that by setting the column's attribution dimension property to **No**, as described here.